Skip to main content

 Get help with the costs of raising children with Working for Families tax credit payments.
 Your payments are worked out based on the information you give Inland Revenue about your income for the year.

-In-work tax credit changes from 1 July 2020
+In-work tax credit increase from 1 April — Inland Revenue

 Who can get it